-Offering unusual spa treatments with a focus on uber healthy ingredients like tumeric and kaffir lime from their own farm up the road, a setup where almost every room has a private pool, and a vegan menu in addition to meaty favorites, you get the wellness vibe as soon as you step through the front gate.
+Aleenta offers unusual spa treatments with a focus on uber healthy ingredients like tumeric and kaffir lime from their own nearby farm, the toiletries in their rooms are also made on the premises.
+They feature a plunge pool for almost every room, and a vegan menu in addition to traditional offerings, meaning you get the wellness vibe as soon as you step through the front gate.

-Their welcome drink tastes more of fresh, natural pandan than processed sugar.
-And moments later, as guests step into their rooms — in our case a Palm Pool Residence (starting from THB5,000/US$150), an ipod is already plugged in playing the resort’s own mix of relaxing spa tunes, world music, pan flute and the like.
-Instead of the Southeast Asian ubiquitous lemongrass scent in the oil burners, they have a proprietary scent mix burning that’s heavy on the spearmint and smells invigorating.
+Their welcome drink tastes more of fresh, natural pandan than processed sugar and moments after tasting it, as guests step into their rooms — in our case a Palm Pool Residence (starting from THB5,000/US$150) — an iPod is already plugged in, playing the resort’s own mix of relaxing spa tunes, world music, pan flute and the like.
+Instead of the Southeast Asian ubiquitous lemongrass scent in the oil burners, they have their own signature scent burning that’s heavy on the spearmint and very invigorating.

-One thing guests won’t notice is a TV.
+One thing that guests won’t notice in thier room is a TV.
 There are none anywhere in the whole resort.
 That’s one of their wellness tenets.
-Later, we also noticed that there is no desk in the room, which might speak to their commitment to relaxing and not working during your stay.
+There are also no desks in the rooms, which might speak to their commitment to relaxing and not working during your stay.

-In the closet, guests can discover white pajamas alongside the standard slippers and robe.
-Outside of the French doors is a private plunge pool and a button on the wall that turns the bubbling jets on for 15 minute increments.
-Another way this resort differs from most others we’ve stayed at is that the private pools aren’t exactly private.
-Sure, no one else can use them and they provide a better view than the concrete wall you usually get, but they have no dividing walls, meaning anyone walking around the resort can watch you in your little plunge pool.
+In the closet, guests will find white pajamas alongside the standard slippers and robe.
+Outside French doors is a private plunge pool and a button on the wall that turns on bubbling jets.
+Another way this resort differs from others we’ve visited is that the private pools aren’t exactly private.
+Sure, no one else can use them, but they have no dividing walls, meaning anyone walking by can see you.

-The rooms are simple, done with polished concrete floors, natural colored furnishings and fluffy white linens and duvets.
-In the bathroom, the toiletries come in refillable ceramic jars, part of their commitment to less waste, and the lotions, soaps and other amenities are made locally.
+The rooms are simple but pretty, with polished concrete floors, natural colored furnishings and fluffy white linens and duvets.
+In the bathroom, the toiletries come in refillable ceramic jars, part of their commitment to less waste.

-Love the unusual herbal scents of the bath products?
-You can buy them to take home in the gift shop from jar dispensers.
-Those that remember to bring their own bottles can fill them up to save plastic and cash.
+Guests that love the unusual herbal scents of the bath products can buy them to take home from jar dispensers.
+Those that remember to bring their own bottles can refill them to save cash and plastic waste.
 But they also sell bottles you can fill there.

 General Manager Johan Wallen said of their commitment to becoming single-use plastic free, “We’re almost there but not quite at 100 percent.”
 In addition to removing the plastic toiletry bottles and straws from the restaurant, they hope to soon ditch plastic cotton buds in the rooms for pricier wooden ones.
 “But you have to use the ones you have in stock first or you’ll be even more wasteful,” he pointed out.

 In Ayurah Spa, visitors will find basil and bergamot baths instead of rose petals.
-“Though you can have rose petals too if you want them!” one eager staff member noted.
 You can also order or make your own body scrub out of a mix of cumin, bergamot, tumeric, milk, yogurt, and more.

 We opted for their signature Ayurah Organic Body Polish (45 minutes for THB1,800/US$54) during which we got thoroughly scrubbed with a detoxifying, plant-based paste as we looked out the window at the sea.
-Guests can also opt for the outdoor beds where they can feel the ocean breeze as they get pampered, but we opted for chilling in the aircon.
+Guests can also opt for the outdoor beds where they can feel the ocean breeze as they get pampered.

-After the scrub, we got to rinse off in this round, wooden tub laced with lemongrass and kaffir lime while sipping a cup of hot tea.
+After the scrub, we rinsed off in this round, wooden tub laced with lemongrass and lime while sipping a cup of detoxifying hot tea.